-Each model version is given a three-leveled key, for example "v2.2.002".
-Here, the first 2 numbers identify the base version number ("v2.2") while the third one is a patch number ("002").
+Each model version is given a three-leveled key, for example "v2.3.000".
+Here, the first 2 numbers identify the base version number ("v2.3") while the third one is a patch number ("000").
 New base versions are usually released before the beginning of a new year.
 Throughout the year, patches might be released to fix a bug or to add new functionality to the current base version.
+Checklists for how to create new versions and patches is left for chapter 20.